tylernford/cocina_build/content/shop/gift-card-10.md

 product_images:
 ---

-Cocina 214 Gift Cards can be purchased for your friends and family in varying amounts.r Gift cards can be redeemed at our Winter Park or Daytona Beach locations.
+Cocina 214 Gift Cards can be purchased for your friends and family in varying amounts.
+Gift cards can be redeemed at our Winter Park or Daytona Beach locations.